Back to jobs

 Monroeville, PA

-Premier Automation is an engineering solutions company that builds and delivers advanced automation systems for global manufacturers.
-Headquartered just outside of Pittsburgh, our team blends engineering expertise with a down-to-earth, collaborative culture.
-We pride ourselves on providing career growth opportunities, a strong team dynamic, and real-world technical challenges that keep you engaged and learning.
+Located just outside of Pittsburgh PA, Premier Automation builds and delivers advanced automation systems for global manufacturers.
+Our team blends deep engineering expertise with a down-to-earth, collaborative culture.
+We offer career growth opportunities, a strong team dynamic, and real-world technical challenges that keep you engaged and learning.

 Our Benefits Package: Invested in Your Success